Paul Daniels: Showbusiness career

 Daniels' interest in magic began at the age of 11 when, during a holiday, he read a book called How to Entertain at Parties.
 He began performing magic as a hobby, occasionally entertaining at parties and youth clubs and later doing shows for fellow servicemen during his national service.
 After returning to civilian life he continued to develop his magic by performing in clubs in the evenings while working at his grocery business during the day.
-At one point he worked with his first wife Jackie under the name of "The Eldani's", an anagram of Daniels.
+Paul was a member of the Middlesbrough Circle of Magicians where he developed an act. with his first wife Jackie. under the name of "The Eldani's", an anagram of Daniels.
 It was while working the clubs that he developed what would become his long-running catchphrase, "You'll like this ... not a lot, but you'll like it."
 He stated that he first came up with the line at a club in Bradford as a way to deal with a heckler.

 A major turning point in Daniels' career came in 1969 when he was offered a summer season in Newquay in Cornwall.
 He decided to sell his grocery business and try magic as a full-time career.
 He made his television debut on the long-running talent show Opportunity Knocks in 1970, and came second.
 Television producer Johnnie Hamp saw Daniels in that show and later gave him a regular spot on a show compèred by Bernard Manning, The Wheeltappers and Shunters Social Club, for Granada Television.

-In 1978 ITV gave Daniels his own Sunday night show, Paul Daniels' Blackpool Bonanza.
+In 1978, ITV gave Daniels his own Sunday night show, Paul Daniels' Blackpool Bonanza.
 His first series for the BBC was For My Next Trick, where Daniels appeared with several other magicians and singer Faith Brown.
 This led to Daniels presenting his own television series, The Paul Daniels Magic Show, on BBC1 from 1979 until 1994.
 As well as featuring tricks and illusions for pure entertainment, he also included a regular segment (the "Bunco Booth") in which he exposed the confidence tricks of street charlatans.
 He also replicated the kind of results that have impressed researchers of the paranormal and parapsychologists in a segment called Under Laboratory Conditions, thereby demonstrating his scepticism about claims made in these fields.

 Daniels starred in his own stage show, It's Magic, at the Prince of Wales Theatre from 10 December 1980 until 6 February 1982.
 At that time, the show was one of the longest-running magic shows ever staged in London.
 By this point he was already working with his future wife, Debbie McGee, whose role as his assistant would become a major feature of his act.
 She had first worked with him on his summer season show in Great Yarmouth in 1979.